Associate of Science - AS

 The purpose of the general education core is to ensure that college students have the broad knowledge and skills to become lifelong learners in a global community that will continue to change.
 The general education core courses emphasize a breadth of understanding and not a set of skills, techniques or procedures associated with a specific occupation or profession.

-Southwest, along with all institutions in The Tennessee Board of Regents System, share a common lower-division general education core curriculum of forty-one (41) semester hours for baccalaureate degrees and the Associate of Science degree.
+Dyersburg State, along with all institutions in the Tennessee Board of Regents System, share a common lower-division general education core curriculum of forty-one (41) semester hours for baccalaureate degrees and the Associate of Science degree.
 Lower-division means freshman and sophomore courses.
-Upon completion of an AS degree, the requirements of the lower-division general education core will be complete and accepted by all public higher education (TBR and UT system schools) in the transfer process.
+Upon completion of an AS degree, the requirements of the lower-division general education core will be complete and accepted by most Tennessee higher education institutions in the transfer process.

 Tennessee Transfer Pathways (TTP)

-If you follow a Tennessee Transfer Pathway (TTP) which parallels the program offered at a 4-year institution, the courses in your path will transfer to all TBR and most UT system schools as well as many private institutions.
+If you follow a Tennessee Transfer Pathway (TTP), the courses in your path will transfer to most universities as well as many private institutions.
 Visit http://www.tntransferpathway.org/ for more information.
 Most of the core courses (41 semester hours) and emphasis courses (19 semester hours or more depending upon the Transfer Pathway chosen) are available via online delivery.